mullinat/LearningCanvas/BuildMyFunctions/PLAN.md

   use the function I have already written in a function here I need to be able to change stuff on the canvas all my function will do This
+I need a data structure to store everything
 MAKE A CLASS